-This year's conference: "12 TWh STROM AUS GEBIRGS-PV-ANLAGEN.
+Last year's conference: "12 TWh STROM AUS GEBIRGS-PV-ANLAGEN.
 Der Ersatz der Schweizer Atomkraft?"

-The interdisciplinary discussion at this year's energy research calls between science and grid operators led to a specification of the option of solar power production in the mountains.
+The interdisciplinary discussion at this year's energy research talks between science and grid operators led to a specification of the option of solar power production in the mountains.
 Thanks to more efficient production conditions in the mountains, a third less space would be required for 12 TWh of solar power, while at the same time higher production volumes would be achieved, which are necessary in the critical winter months.
 The 90 degree installation angle of the PV modules offers additional possibilities, especially in the mountains.